ClaudioZandonella/PRDA/README.md

 ### Hypothetical effect size

-The hypothetical population effect size can be defined as a single value or as a probability distribution.
-This is a useful feature of PRDAbeta, as it allows users to define hypothetical effect size according to a distribution that represents their expectations or literature indications.
+The hypothetical population effect size can be defined as a single value or as a distribution of plausible values.
+This is a useful feature of PRDAbeta, as it allows users to define hypothetical effect size according to a distribution representing their expectations or literature indications.
 For an example of application see `vignette("retrospective")`.

 ## Bugs and New Features